HEIDI B. KAPLAN

 and SasR, a response regulator, that control 4521 gene expression.
 We have

-recently determined by in vitro phosphorylation assays that a phosphate on
+recently determined by in vitro phosphorylation assays that a phosphate

 SasS can transfer to SasR, suggesting that they are a cognate pair.
 We